 - Agility.
 Traditional IT shops have often been resistant to change.
 Change is what breaks things.
 This approach leads to a rusted in place infrastructure, fragile systems no one wants to touch and siloed knowledge.
 In an environment like this, implementing new technology, much less new compliance standards for that technology, causes dread and sometimes feet dragging, preventing projects from completing in a timely manner.
 But with the visibility and testing mechanisms mentioned above, change doesn’t have to be such a nightmare.

 It can be difficult enough for a business to keep up with it’s particular IT environment, much less the IT field at large, but although it may seem counterintuitive, factoring in the way technology changes, its lifecycles, into everyday IT procedures makes the management of the particular environment much easier.
 Just like software development and deployment has been revolutionized by automation and DevOps (or DevOps-like) ideas, the way a business maintains its technological infrastructure should reflect the realities, good and bad, of an expanding and accelerating digital footprint, rather than continually trying to shove the square peg of their environment into a space that’s constantly changing shape.
-UpGuard can help you get there, and the first 10 nodes are free.
+UpGuard can help you get there.

 Important Changes in NERC CIP Compliance Between v3 and v5 Almost Compliant With NERC CIPv5?
 CIPv6 is On Its Way UpGuard and COBIT for SOX Compliance